embEDUx/documentation/src/usage/uboot.md

 1. Modify *UBOOT\_VERSION* in ***build*** to the desired version, which is also the name of the *uboot* branch.
 Also modify *UBOOT\_CONFIG* to the platform configuration for **U-Boot**.
+In this case we expect a default configuration for you platform within the **U-Boot** source.
+If this isn't the case, please read furhter informations at [background/uboot](../background/uboot.md).
 If needed also modify the *FIRMWARE\_IMG* to the format that your platform expects, or add more files if needed.
    ```
 ...
 UBOOT_VERSION="2015.01"